cthoyt/cthoyt.github.io/_posts/2020/2020-04-28-history-of-bel.md

 The Chemotoxicogenomics Database had been converted to BEL by Thomas Weigers a long time ago, when the XML BEL format existed (another thing that I think wasn't worth bringing).
-I corresponded with him about it when I was at Fraunhofer, but unfortunately don't have access my the emails anymore to double check exactly what we talked about.
+I corresponded with him about it when I was at Fraunhofer, but unfortunately don't have access my the emails anymore to double-check exactly what we talked about.
 He did send me the database as XBEL which he said he made with a script he wrote but didn't have anymore.
 Ultimately, I decided to re-write the converter to play nicer in the Bio2BEL ecosystem, which worked for a while and then broke because its downstream dependency for parsing